veevo/www-br/content/sobre/raca.md

 title: Raça
 date: 2019-01-11 13:00:00
 topics:
--
+- humanidade
 ---

-## Definição

-## Perguntas Relacionadas

-### O que se entende por raça?
-Conjunto de indivíduos procedentes do mesmo tronco e com características comuns dentro de sua espécie.
+Entende-se por raça como o conjunto de indivíduos procedentes do mesmo tronco e com características comuns dentro de sua espécie.

 ### Quais são as três principais raças?
 A raça branca, a raça amarela e a raça negra.